You are here

 Liner notes:

 The following notes were from the ABC-Paramount reissue, titled The Artistry of Ferrante and Teicher.
 They appear to have been written after Ferrante & Teicher's success at United Artists.
-If I ever find the original Westminster Lp, I'll reproduce those notes here.

 Although they have performed as a double-piano team in virtually every corner of the globe, it was only recently that the full potential which lay in the gifted hands of Arthur Ferrante and Louis Teicher was realized by an eager public.
 Not until they struck the vast general fancy with their recording of the theme music from a widely-heralded motion picture did Ferrante and Teicher begin to make the universal impact for which they had been striving ever since the two had met as child prodigies at the famed Juilliard School of Music in New York.